-- \ Assessment grids will be used during daily marking to highlight achievements outside of assessment weeks. - \ Gaps in assessment grids will inform next steps planning for individuals and groups. - \ Weekly English assessment focuses on five spellings. - \ Weekly maths assessment focuses on fluency and Key Instant Recall Facts.
+- Assessment grids will be used during daily marking to highlight achievements outside of assessment weeks. - Gaps in assessment grids will inform next steps planning for individuals and groups. - Weekly English assessment focuses on five spellings. - Weekly maths assessment focuses on fluency and Key Instant Recall Facts. - Weekly spelling tests include dictation exercises to see if the children can apply their taught spellings.